Use AirPlay to stream video from Safari or QuickTime Player

 - Apple TV (2nd generation or later) with the latest Apple TV software

-- For mirroring your display or extending your desktop, any of the following Mac computers with OS X Mountain Lion v10.8 or later:
+- And any of these Mac computers with OS X Mountain Lion v10.8 or later:

-Minimum requirements for peer-to-peer AirPlay, which lets visitors quickly and easily connect their Mac or iOS device to your Apple TV without gaining passwords and connecting to the Wi-Fi network:
+Minimum requirements for peer-to-peer AirPlay, which lets visitors connect their Mac or iOS device to your Apple TV without passwords or connecting to your Wi-Fi network:

 - Apple TV (3rd generation rev A, model A1469 or later) with the latest Apple TV software